endymion1818/deliciousreverie/src/pages/post/not-proud.md

-+++
+---
+categories:
+- development
-date = "2019-01-30T14:21:21+01:00"
+date: "2019-01-30T14:21:21+01:00"
-draft = false
-title = "I'm Not Proud"
-description = "I'm not proud of the code I wrote today.
+description: I'm not proud of the code I wrote today.
 In fact, I hated it.
 But that's okay, it did what it needed to.
-And I'm going to redo it tomorrow." categories = [
+And I'm going to redo it tomorrow.
-  "development"
-]
-tags = [
-    "professional-development",
-    "tools-and-processes"
-]

-+++
+draft: false
+tags:
+- professional-development
+- tools-and-processes
+title: I'm Not Proud
+---

 Today was a stressful day.
 I was working to a set deadline on which a lot of other tasks depended.
 I felt that if I failed to achieve my work, there would be a cascade effect that could lead to delaying the release of a product I have been working on.